buildkite/on-demand/agent-composer/README.md

 [![Deploy AWS Serverless Application](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:832577133680:applications~buildkite-on-demand-transform)

-The macro expands any `Type: Buildkite::ECS::TaskDefinition` CloudFormation resources in your template into: an ECS task definition, a log group, an ECS Task Execution Role (with access to the given SSM secrets), and a Task Role for the Task (with access to the given `iam-ssh-agent` backend).
+The macro expands any `Type: Buildkite::ECS::TaskDefinition` CloudFormation resources in your template into:

+- an ECS task definition
+- a CloudWatch log group
+- an ECS Task Execution Role (with access to the given SSM secrets)
+- a Task Role (with access to the given `iam-ssh-agent` backend)

 The following resource parameters are supported: